zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.5.5 =
+Release date: February 13, 2024
+* Compat: Added new hooks to be used by the Regenerate Thumbnails Advanced plugin;
+* Compat: Adjusted the settings limitations for the new Unlimited plans;
+* Fix: Added an additional check to prevent database table errors when the plugin is removed;
+* Language: 0 new strings added, 1 updated, 0 fuzzed and 0 deprecated.

+= 5.5.4 =
+Release date: January 22, 2024
+* Tweak: The messages displayed when executing WP-CLI "auto" commands have been improved;
+* Tweak: More options and flexibility for the filter used when creating the `.htaccess` rules (for WebP delivery);
+* Tweak: Added a check and mechanism to prevent running out of memory if the bulk process preparation fails due to lack of memory;
+* Tweak: Added back the "Optimize" option in the "Bulk actions" section in the list view of the Media Library;
+* Compat: Added integration with the "Media File Renamer" plugin;
+* Fix: Under PHP 8.1+, a notice was displayed when re-optimizations were performed;
+* Fix: A PHP warning was displayed converting optimization metadata via WP-CLI;
+* Fix: Multiple exclusion checkboxes in the plugin settings can now be selected with the SHIFT key;
+* Fix: Converting optimization metadata without backups could cause the main images to be incorrectly set to unprocessed;
+* Language: 4 new strings added, 0 updated, 0 fuzzed, and 0 deprecated.

+= 5.5.3 =
+Release date: January 3, 2024
+* Fix: In some cases, an error was displayed when adding a folder to Custom Media, even if the folder was added correctly;
+* Fix: For WebP files uploaded directly to the Media Library, the plugin could remove the wrong files during certain operations;
+* Fix: Bulk processing of Custom Media could lead to errors in some cases;
+* Fix: A PHP Warning was displayed on the Custom Media page if no items were present;
+* Language: 0 new strings added, 0 updated, 0 fuzzed and 0 deprecated.

+= 5.5.2 =
+Release date: November 24, 2023
+* Fix: The excluded thumbnails are no longer checked out when saving the settings;
+* Fix: Adding new exclusions is now fixed;
+* Fix: Updated the wording of exclusions to make them consistent;
+* Fix: An error was displayed in the logs if an image could not be loaded at all;
+* Fix: An error is now displayed when a Custom Media folder cannot be added instead of silently crashing the page;
+* Fix: If WP_CONTENT_DIR does not contain wp-content, adding a Custom Media folder failed;
+* Language: 8 new strings added, 2 updated, 0 fuzzed and 7 deprecated.

+= 5.5.1 =
+Release date: November 17, 2023
+* New: Added a filter to change the parameters sent to the API (e.g. for granular resizing);
+* Fix: Some PHP notices were displayed in the logs when no exclusions were set;
+* Fix: when using the Media Library Grid view, a request for a non-existent image resulted in an Ajax error;
+* Fix: Add checks to prevent errors when WebP files cannot be copied to their destination;
+* Tweak: Removed notification about HEIC files;
+* Language: 0 new strings added, 0 updated, 0 fuzzed and 2 deprecated.

 = 5.5.0 =
 Release date: November 8, 2023